Edition I · MMXXVI · Strictly By Invitation

 — PM Consolidation of agreements & final session

-CLOSE Adoption of the Galápagos Maritime Declaration
+CLOSE Presentation of the Preliminary Framework — Galápagos Maritime Declaration

 Three settings,